dheerajpv/object-object/README.md

 -   Want to Google something but too lazy to open a new tab?
 We've got a command for that.

--   Want to search questions on Stack Overflow?
-We've got a command for that.
+-   Want to search questions on Stack Overflow? _We've got a command for that._

--   Want to stalk people on GitHub by looking at their repositoryies? **We've got a command for that.**
+-   Want to stalk people on GitHub by looking at their repositories? **We've got a command for that.**

+-   Want to search for NPM packages quickly?
+    **_We've got a command for that._** ~~you should probably use `npm search` instead~~

 Invite the bot [here](https://discord.com/oauth2/authorize?client_id=839151235860004894&scope=bot&permissions=8) to try it out, and see if it makes your life a little easier!